Quinceañera: History

-In the 1960s, as more Latinos migrated to the United States, they brought their differing national traditions with them.
-Once in the United States, formerly poor immigrants with good jobs were able to have big parties such as those back in their home country.
-Family and friends often help put on the event, for example, by making food.
-From a simple food and cake celebration, it has developed among wealthier families to become an occasion for a big party.
-Families may use event planners, and develop a celebration with a theme, to be staged with a special entrance and dances, and captured by professional photoshoots and video.
-Modern quinceañera celebrations also incorporate traditions from other cultures.
-Markets for event planners and quinceañera-related products have developed.

 Methods of celebration

 This celebration is different from any other event marking a person's birthday, since it marks the transition from childhood to young womanhood.
 Scholar Yyonne Vissing said that this celebration may begin "with a religious ceremony," is followed by a party featuring food, music, dancing, and fancy dressing, and called it a tradition which "celebrates a young girl’s journey from childhood to maturity."
 Historically, in the years prior to their 15th birthdays, girls learned about cooking, weaving, and childbearing from the elder women in their communities in preparation for their future roles as wives.
 During the celebration the girl's father would present her to potential suitors.

 In the past, parallel customs could be found in Southern Europe, mainly Spain and France.
 Today, the custom remains strongest in Mexico, its likely country of introduction during the viceregal or Mexican imperial periods.
 However, it is widely celebrated in Spanish-speaking countries in the Americas.
 The grandest parties are comparable to British and American debutante balls.
 The celebrations themselves vary significantly in different countries; for example, the festivities in some have taken on more religious overtones than in others.
 Nowadays, the quinceañera is also celebrated by many Latino Americans in the United States, each according to their traditions.

 In Brazil, a Portuguese-speaking country, a similar celebration is called festa de debutantes, baile de debutantes, or festa de quinze anos.
 In the French Caribbean and French Guiana, it is called fête des quinze ans, a term which is also used to refer to similar ceremonies in Mexico City's historic center.